-The growth of unstructured data in traditional data centers will far outstrip the growth of transaction-based data over the next four years, according to reseach
+The growth of unstructured data in traditional data centers will far outstrip the growth of transaction-based data over the next four years, according to reseach firm IDC.

 For some organizations, that wave of unstructured data is already washing ashore.
 Biotechnology company Complete Genomics plans to release a genome-sequencing program next year that will cost around $5,000 for each genome analyzed.
 In the course of developing its application, the firm has watched unstructured data in its environment go from 10 TB last spring to more than 700 TB, and it's still purchasing storage at a rate of about 200 TB per quarter, said vice president of software Bruce Martin.